 The selection was based on clear online calculations, the incorporation of full radiative forcing of the emissions to be offset and a freely available independent audit of the provider's claims (Crawford-Smith 2006).
 The Climate Friendly website encouraged reduction before offsetting and offered background information on emissions and climate.
 Climate Friendly provides documentation on accountability and the use of funds as well as links to external sites verifying project claims.
-Their staffs were responsive to inquiries and provided additional information on request.
+Its staff was responsive to inquiries and provided additional information on request.

-For 2006, the GCP purchased offsets equivalent to the footprint of its core operations, or 130.3 tCO_2 -e (see table 2) where 87 per cent of emissions are attributed to aviation and 10 per cent to office energy.
-Sponsored events in 2006 did not include a budget for offsets so were not included.
+For 2006, the GCP purchased offsets equivalent to the footprint of its core operations, or 130.3 tCO2-e (see table 2) where 87 per cent of emissions are attributed to aviation and 10 per cent to office energy.
+Hosted workshops and sponsored events and projects in 2006 did not include a budget for offsets so were not included.
 This highlights the importance of integrated financial planning in successfully becoming carbon neutral.